Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 - [Docker Compose > 2.30 ](https://docs.docker.com/compose/install/)
 - [Git](https://git-scm.com/downloads)
 - For more information about the minimum requirements, refer to [Prerequisites](https://developer.docs.protegrity.com/docs/install/deved_prereq/).
-- Optional: If the Developer Edition is already installed, then complete the following tasks:
+- Optional: If the AI Developer Edition is already installed, then complete the following tasks:
     - Back up any customized files.
-    - Stop any Developer Edition containers that are running using the `docker compose down --remove-orphans` command.
+    - Stop any AI Developer Edition containers that are running using the `docker compose down --remove-orphans` command.
     - Remove the `protegrity-developer-python` module using the `pip uninstall protegrity-developer-python` command.

 Linux and Windows users can proceed to [Preparing the system](#preparing-the-system).

 ### Additional prerequisites for MacOS

 MacOS requires additional steps for Docker and for systems with Apple Silicon chips.
-Complete the following steps before using Developer Edition.
+Complete the following steps before using AI Developer Edition.

 1. Complete one of the following options to apply the settings.
     - For Colima: